vghpe/vghpe.github.io/content/posts/compare_dilalogue.md

 ## Summary

-The narrative intentions between both games are clearly different.
-Arranger is a linear game: every player will experience the dialogue along it's golden path.
-Meanwhile, A Short Hike’s “toybox” and explorative core extend into its dialogue design.
+The narrative intentions between both games are clearly different. *Arranger* is a linear game: every player will experience the dialogue along its golden path.
+Meanwhile, *A Short Hike*’s “toybox” and explorative core extend into its dialogue design.

-My preference for A Short Hike’s dialogue mainly comes down to its casual rhythm and easy-to-vocalize text.
+My preference for *A Short Hike*’s dialogue mainly comes down to its casual rhythm and easy-to-vocalize text.
 Furthermore, the short text strings and engagement design give me more agency in how much I want to read or learn.
-Finally, A Short Hike’s text beeps really help add personality and reinforce the rhythm and back-and-forth of the dialogue.
+Finally, *A Short Hike*’s text beeps really help add personality and reinforce the rhythm and back-and-forth of the dialogue.

-Is there a space where the two systems could meet somewhere in between?
-This is something I’ve been wondering about and part of my inspiration for this post.
+---

+### Exploring Further

 Linear storytelling delivers a controlled, artistically guided experience but risks alienating players who don’t vibe with the author’s style and pace—something I saw often when working on Night School Studio’s games.

-Also, could text beeps be effective for drama, or are they inherently best for comedic and lighthearted tones?
-I want to know!

----
+Can a more linear story still work with A Short Hike’s engagement design?
+I would also like to explore the range of text beeps more.
+They’ve clearly worked well in comedic and lighthearted settings, but can they provide an effective performance for a drama?